-Federal resources are identified in this guide as employees and aviation assets from the USDA with the US Forest Service (USFS), and DOI Employees and aviation assets with the Bureau of Indian Affairs (BIA), the Bureau of Land Management (BLM), the US Fish and Wildlife Service (FWS), and the National Park Service (NPS) only.
+Federal resources are identified in this guide as employees and aviation assets from the USDA with the U.S. Forest Service (USFS), and DOI employees and aviation assets within the U.S. Department of the Interior and its bureaus, including the Bureau of Indian Affairs (BIA), the Bureau of Land Management (BLM), the U.S. Fish and Wildlife Service (FWS), and the National Park Service (NPS) only